Signaling Games in Multiple Dimensions: Geometric Properties of Equilibrium Solutions: Introduction

-Multi-dimensional cheap talk problems have also been considered in the economics literature \cite{LevyRazinEconometrica2007,BattagliniEconometrica2002,MiuraGEB14,ComparativeCheapTalk07,AmbrusTE08}.
-For instance, \cite{LevyRazinEconometrica2007} investigates a two-dimensional source setting where an encoder communicates with a decoder.
+Multi-dimensional cheap talk problems have also been considered in the economics literature \citep{LevyRazinEconometrica2007,BattagliniEconometrica2002,MiuraGEB14,ComparativeCheapTalk07,AmbrusTE08}.
+For instance, \citep{LevyRazinEconometrica2007} investigates a two-dimensional source setting where an encoder communicates with a decoder.
 Different from our work, the encoder's preferences over different decoder actions are primarily determined by preferences in a certain dimension.
 In particular, if the encoder prefers one decoder action over the other in this dimension, then the second dimension does not matter.
-In this case, \cite{LevyRazinEconometrica2007} shows the existence of an upper bound on the number of decoder actions.
-In addition, the work in \cite{BattagliniEconometrica2002} considers a multi-dimensional cheap talk problem where there are two encoders and a decoder.
-While \cite{BattagliniEconometrica2002} studies conditions on the existence of equilibria with the encoders completely revealing their observations, our focus instead is on the characterization of Nash equilibrium partitions in general; as in the case with a single encoder we do not have full revelation in general.
-More specifically, we focus on a scenario with a single encoder which jointly encodes its multi-dimensional observation and employs a single quadratic cost function.
+In this case, \citep{LevyRazinEconometrica2007} shows the existence of an upper bound on the number of decoder actions.
+In addition, the work in \citep{BattagliniEconometrica2002} considers a multi-dimensional cheap talk problem with two encoders and a decoder.
+While \citep{BattagliniEconometrica2002} studies conditions on the existence of equilibria with the encoders completely revealing their observations, our focus instead is on the characterization of Nash equilibrium partitions in general; as in the case with a single encoder, we do not have full revelation in general.
+More specifically, we focus on a scenario with a single encoder that jointly encodes its multi-dimensional observation and employs a single quadratic cost function.
+More recently, \citep{Semirat} investigates a two-dimensional cheap talk setup between an encoder and a decoder considering a uniform source where the encoder is restricted to transmit a binary message.
+This work proves the existence of an informative Nash equilibrium for any bias vector under the considered setup.